-Name of subsidiary Principal activity Country of incorporation shareh percento effective oolding age as at eember 2021 2020 PT.
-Indosat Tbk ("Indosat Ooredoo") Telecommunication company Indonesia 65.0% 65.0% Indosat Singapore Pte.
-Ltd. Management service company Singapore 65.0% 65.0% PT Indosat Mega Media (v) Telecommunication company Indonesia - 64.9% PT Starone Mitra Telekomunikasi Telecommunication company Indonesia 65.0% 65.0% PT Aplikanusa Lintasarta (iv) Telecommunication company Indonesia 47.0% 47.0% PT Lintas Media Danawa (iv) Investment company Indonesia 32.9% 32.9% PT Interactive Vision Media Telecommunication company Indonesia 64.9% 64.9% PT Portal Bursa Digital(iv) Investment company Indonesia 40.3% 40.3%
+Name of subsidiary Principal activity Country of incorporation Group effe sharehold percentag December ing e as at 31 2022 2021 MENA Tower Company B.V.
+Investment company Netherlands 100% - MENA Digital Holdings B.V.
+Investment company Netherlands 100% - Ooredoo Southeast Asia Holding Pte.
+Ltd Investment Company Singapore 100% - Starlink Arabia Wholesale and retail electronics and reparations Saudi Arabia 72.5 % - Starlink Tech S.P.C Export and Import Services Oman 72.5% - PT.
+Indosat Tbk ("Indosat Ooredoo") (iv) Telecommunication company Indonesia 65.0% Indosat Singapore Pte.
+Ltd. (iv) Management service company Singapore - 65.0% PT Starone Mitra Telekomunikasi (iv) Telecommunication company Telecommunication Indonesia - 65.0% PT Aplikanusa Lintasarta (iv) company Indonesia - 47.0% PT Lintas Media Danawa (iv) Investment company Indonesia - 32.9% DM 1 Telecommunication - 6 64 PT Interactive Vision Media (iv) company Indonesia 64.9% PT Portal Bursa Digital (iv) Investment company Indonesia - 40.3%

-- (i) The Group holds an effective 39% (2020: 39%) of Duqm Data Centre SAOC and has established control over the entity, as it can demonstrate power, indirectly, through Omani Qatari Telecommunications Company S.A.O.G. ("Ooredoo Oman") by virtue of Ooredoo Oman having more than 51% of the voting interest or control in this company.
-This exposes the Group to variable returns from its investment and gives the Group the ability to affect those returns through its power over them, hence, this company has been considered as a subsidiary of the Group. - (ii) The Group holds an effective 45.4% (2020: 45.4%) of Ooredoo Palestine and has established control over the entity as it can demonstrate power through its indirect ownership of National Mobile Telecommunications Company K.S.C.P. ("NMTC") by virtue of NMTC holding 49.3% of the voting interests in Wataniya Palestine Mobile Telecommunications Public Shareholding Company ("Ooredoo Palestine") along with its right to appoint the majority of the board of directors at all times, where major decisions are taken with simple majority.
+- (i) The Group holds an effective 39% (2021: 39%) of Duqm Data Centre SAOC and has established control over the entity, as it can demonstrate power, indirectly, through Omani Qatari Telecommunications Company S.A.O.G. ("Ooredoo Oman") by virtue of Ooredoo Oman having more than 51% of the voting interest or control in this company.
+This exposes the Group to variable returns from its investment and gives the Group the ability to affect those returns through its power over them, hence, this company has been considered as a subsidiary of the Group. - (ii) The Group holds an effective 45.4% (2021: 45.4%) of Ooredoo Palestine and has established control over the entity as it can demonstrate power through its indirect ownership of National Mobile Telecommunications Company K.S.C.P. ("NMTC") by virtue of NMTC holding 49.3% of the voting interests in Wataniya Palestine Mobile Telecommunications Public Shareholding Company ("Ooredoo Palestine") along with its right to appoint the majority of the board of directors at all times, where major decisions are taken with simple majority.
 NMTC has also entered into an arrangement with the other majority shareholder, where NMTC is able to unilaterally make decisions over the relevant activities of Ooredoo Palestine.
-This exposes the Group to variable returns and gives the Group the ability to affect those returns through its power over Ooredoo Palestine. - (iii) The Group incorporated Raywood Inc ("Raywood"), a special purpose entity registered in Cayman Islands with 100% (2020: 100%) voting interest held by the Group to carry out investment activities in Iraq.
+This exposes the Group to variable returns and gives the Group the ability to affect those returns through its power over Ooredoo Palestine. - (iii) The Group incorporated Raywood Inc ("Raywood"), a special purpose entity registered in Cayman Islands with 100% (2021: 100%) voting interest held by the Group to carry out investment activities in Iraq.
 Raywood acquired a 49% voting interest in Midya Telecom Company Limited ("Fanoos") in Iraq.
 Although the Group holds less than a majority of the voting rights of Fanoos, the Group can still demonstrate its power by virtue of shareholders' agreement entered into between Raywood and Fanoos, Iraq.
-This arrangement exposes the Group to variable returns and gives the Group the ability to affect those returns over Fanoos. - (iv) The Group has the power indirectly through PT Indosat Tbk ("Indosat Ooredoo") by virtue of Indosat Ooredoo holding more than 50% of the voting interests in these companies.
+This arrangement exposes the Group to variable returns and gives the Group the ability to affect those returns over Fanoos. - (iv) In 2021, the Group had the power indirectly through PT Indosat Tbk ("Indosat Ooredoo") by virtue of Indosat Ooredoo holding more than 50% of the voting interests in these companies.
 This exposes the Group to variable returns from their investment and gives the Group the ability to affect those returns through its power over them.
-Hence, these companies have been considered as subsidiaries of the Group. - (v) Refer to note 37 for details regarding the de-consolidation.
+Hence, these companies have been considered as subsidiaries of the Group.

-Consolidated financial statements for the year ended 31 December 2021 Notes to the consolidated financial statements (All amounts are expressed in Qatari Riyals unless otherwise stated)
+Consolidated financial statements for the year ended 31 December 2022 Notes to the consolidated financial statements (All amounts are expressed in Qatari Riyals unless otherwise stated)